 Cooking schools like Publix Aprons Cooking School and Truffles & Trifles regularly host pasta-making classes both in hands-on and demonstration-style formats.
 But if you’d rather learn in a restaurant setting, Terralina Crafted Italian is known to host periodic adults-only pasta making classes.
-And, Orlando Brewing hosts periodic pasta from scratch classes with Chef Michael.

 Did I miss one of your favorite spots for an Italian date night in Orlando?
 I will be forever on a quest for authentic Italian eats and experiences around Central Florida so please share your favorites with me.